danielballan/blog/source/_posts/2012-08-20-in-so-many-words.md

 ## Under the hood.

+Update: Downloading a copy of your Gmail messages is now [much easier](http://gmailblog.blogspot.com/2013/12/download-copy-of-your-gmail-and-google.html).

 I downloaded my Gmail messages onto my local machine with ``getmail``.
 (I followed [these instructions](http://datalinkcontrol.net/dlc/content/gmail-backup-getmail).)
 A Python script extracted the body text from each email as a lowercase string.
 The script split the text into words with the blunt regular expression ``[a-z]+``.
 It inserted all of these words into one giant SQL table, identified by which email message they came from (``msg_id``) and their position in the message (``pos``)

 SQL is a convenient language for the questions I asked.
 For example, it's easy to group occurrences of the same word and tally them.